Birds – Katavi NP

 Philip is the author of the Bradt guidebook to Tanzania.

-Katavi is mainly visited in the Dry season, which isn't the best time for birding, but the rivers harbor a large concentration of water-associated birds throughout the year.
-Particularly common are herons, plovers, spoonbills, African openbills and groups of stork including yellow-billed and saddle-billed stork.
-Raptors are well represented, with the fish eagle, bateleur and white-backed vulture being very common.
+Katavi National Park is mainly visited in the Dry season, which isn’t the best time for birding, though large numbers of herons, lapwings and other aquatic birds frequent the rivers at any time of year.
+Yellow-billed stork and saddle-billed stork are plentiful, and spectacular concentrations of black-crowned night heron can be seen at Ikuu Bridge between June and September.
+Raptors are well represented, with African fish eagle, bateleur and white-backed vulture being very common.
 Over 400 species have been recorded, and migratory birds are present from November to April.

 Notable Birds in Katavi NP